OPERATING IN A LONG-TERM AND COMMITTED MANNER FOR SWEDEN

-Celia Pilkington shares the main responsibility with Peter Wallenberg Jr to work with the next generation.
+Celia Pilkington shares the main responsibility with Jacob Wallenberg to work with the next generation.

 Today, there is a program in place to enable sixth-generation family members to learn more about the activities associated with the family and become gradually involved in them over time.

 Under the leadership of Peter Wallenberg Jr and Celia Pilkington, a program has been established to allow the approximately 30 members of the sixth generation to learn more about the family’s engagements, values and history.
 The program, a top priority for the family, aims to create a solid platform for the next generation to take over the baton.

 THE WALLENBERG OFFICE

 A function called the Wallenberg Office operates within the framework of Wallenberg Foundations AB to build further on the contact network developed by the Wallenberg family over generations.
 This is accomplished by carrying out networking activities in a structured, coordinated and proactive manner.

 The function also works with managing and developing the Wallenberg name, which is closely linked with the ability to develop the network.
 The Wallenberg Office also supports activities to inspire and educate the sixth generation of the Wallenberg family.
 The program for the next generation is financed by the fifth generation.